Houston Police Chief Tells Donald Trump To Keep His ‘Mouth Shut’ When It Comes To Protests

 — NowThis (@nowthisnews) June 3, 2020

-Protests in Houston have been less destructive than in many major cities, such as Minneapolis, Minnesota, and New York City.
+Protests in Houston have been calmer than in other major cities, such as Minneapolis, Minnesota, and New York City.
 Acevedo told Amanpour he believed Trump’s comments to be wreckless because it was “putting men and women in their early 20’s at risk.”

 “It’s not about dominating, it’s about winning hearts and minds.
 And let’s be clear, we do not want people to confuse kindness with weakness, but we do not want ignorance to ruin what we’ve got here in Houston.”